 Your holiday destination if you have a heart problem

 When you book your holiday, consider whether your destination is right for you and:

-- stay in accomodation that's easily accessible and close to amenities
+- stay in accommodation that's easily accessible and close to amenities

-- avoid destinations that are hilly, unless you've recovered enough and you're fit enough for potentially strenuous activity
+- avoid destinations that are hilly, unless you have recovered enough and you're fit enough for potentially strenuous activity

 - avoid travelling to high altitudes (over 2,000m) as lower levels of oxygen can cause breathlessness or angina

 - avoid countries where there are extreme temperatures, either very hot or very cold, as this can put an added strain on your heart

 - find out how to get medical help, such as a local ambulance or doctor, at your destination

 - keep an up-to-date list of all your medicines, including their names and doses, in your purse or wallet just in case you lose any of them